remix-pwa/remix-pwa/README.md

 ### Upgrade Guide

-To upgrade to a newer version of `remix-pwa`, simply run these two commands one after the other
+To upgrade to a newer version of `remix-pwa`, simply run these three commands one after the other
 ```sh
 # Uninstall remix-pwa to remove it from your package.json
 npm rm -D remix-pwa